pstuffa/d3-course-work/D3 Day Two.md

 ### Transitions ###
 Transitions are functions within the D3 library that allow for seamless transitions between changes in your D3.
 They're a great way to add more interaction to your visualization.
-(Transitions are often called in D3 ["tweening"](http://bl.ocks.org/mbostock/1020902))

 Let's go back to index.html, and try adding some transitions while we make changes

 Let's run the first version
 ```javascript
 var dataset = [10,20,30,40];

 var svg = d3.select("body").append("svg")